velartrill/velartrill.github.io/orig/kestrel.md

 "Marshal. *What in Shuharva's name is going on?"*

 "Unclear at this time."
 The Marshal sounds shaken.
 "Thirty-one 'Hawks are unaccounted for at Gilt Bastion.
-Th-the Shadowed Gorge hangars."
+Th-the bloody *Shadowed Gorge* hangars."

 "Thirty-*one?"* I hiss.
 Lifuin and I exchange glances.

 "Lifuin," I say in a low voice.
 "I give you my solemn word of honor as a soldier and a diplomat that I will not share this information, but I *need* to know.
 Is there technology that could hide a gunship from your ISR?
 Technology we might have acquired somehow?"

 She purses her lips.
-"To the best of my knowledge, only the Thalisan Union possesses the capability to outwit our sensors, and then intermittently.
+"To the best of my knowledge, only the Thalisan Union possesses the capability to outwit our sensoria, and then intermittently.
 It's why we call them the 'Echoes;' during the War, sensor echoes were sometimes the only sign of an impending attack."
 She notices my alarmed expression and adds hurriedly, "Our ISR complex has too long of a range for that tech to be in use.
 We would have seen sensorium glitches by now."

 *The Shadows.* I rub my brow tiredly.